smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-screens.md

 - **F5=Refresh**: In Add, Change or Copy mode, this function key restores the display to its original values upon first display.
 - **F8=DynVar**: Requests a list of available Dynamic Variable token names.
 - **F9=Evt Cmds**: From the Command field, this function key requests a list of valid OpCon external event commands.
 SMA recommends selecting the CPYTOMSGIN general command, since that selection will be followed by another window that offers a useful list of external event command templates that may be selected to help properly format the OpCon Event command.
-- **F10=$VAR**: This function key presents a pop-up list showing the supported $-Variable tokens that can be selected for insertion into the Command field.
+- **F10=$VAR**: This function key presents a pop-up list showing the supported $-System Variable tokens that can be selected for insertion into the Command field.
 Refer to the list of supported $VAR values, above.
 - **F12=Cancel**: Returns to the primary Step record display without updating the Command field.
 - **Enter=update/return**: Press Enter to return to the primary Step master record display.
 In Add, Change or Copy modes, any changes made to the Command text will be stored to the master record when the Enter key is pressed.